google/docsy/userguide/content/en/docs/get-started/basic-configuration.md

 ```
 # Google Custom Search Engine ID.
 Remove or comment out to disable search.
-gcs_engine_id = "011737558837375720776:fsdu1nryfng"
+gcs_engine_id = "..."
 ```

-To use your own Custom Search Engine, replace the value in the `gcs_engine_id` with the ID of your own search engine.
-Or [choose another search option](/docs/adding-content/search).
+To use your own Custom Search Engine, set `gcs_engine_id` to your search engine ID.
+For details, see [Configure search with a Google Custom Search Engine](/docs/adding-content/search/#configure-search-with-a-google-custom-search-engine).

 ## What's next?